noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 organized into 4 registers: 10ths of seconds, Seconds, Minutes and Hours.
 The AM/PM flag is in the MSB of the Hours register for easy bit testing.
-Each register reads out in BCD format to simplify conversion for driving displays, etc. The clock requires an external 60 Hz or 50 Hz (programmable) TTL level input on the TOD pin for accurate time-keeping.
+Each register reads out in BCD format to simplify conversion for driving displays, etc.

+The clock requires an external 60 Hz or 50 Hz (programmable) TTL level input on the TOD pin for accurate time-keeping. (->stability.prg, stability-ntsc.prg)

 In addition to time-keeping, a programmable ALARM is provided for generating an interrupt at a desired time. (->alarm.prg, alarm-cond.prg, alarm-cond2.prg)